|

 Improvised

-way to begin anything is with honesty, so those just beginning to pray might
+way to begin anything is with honesty, so you might

 Remembering that Christ told